Amazon Book Pre-Order Strategy for Ebook Authors

 Choose your release date carefully.

-The biggest ebook selling days are Saturdays and Sundays.
-Release your ebook on a weekend, with a pre-order, and you may well see a boost in sales rank.
+The biggest ebook-selling days are Saturdays and Sundays.
+Release your ebook on a weekend with a pre-order, and you may well see a boost in sales rank.
 Your book will be more visible to people browsing online on those days.
 And you may see a boost in sales.

 Most large publishers release their books on Tuesdays.
-By releasing your book on a Tuesday, you’ll be competing with them even more so in the sales rankings.
+By releasing your book on a Tuesday, you’ll be competing with them even more in the sales rankings.

 It’s best to avoid releasing a book on a holiday.
 People don’t buy on those days.
 But a week or two after Christmas is often a time when readers buy a lot of books because they have gift card money to spend and time off from work.